HMertAcr/TriviaGame/README.md

 CMP2204 Project

-To Do:

-images // teacher said give up //
+Could be better if:

+images

-use udp for server to all players messages // too boring //
+use udp for server to all players messages

-countdown